-Gartner, the world’s leading information technology research and advisory company, has predicted that by 2019, SaaS revenue will grow 17.8 percent and remain the largest segment of the cloud market.
-In fact, Gartner says SaaS spending is expected to reach $113 billion in 2021.
+Gartner, the world’s leading information technology research and advisory company, has predicted that by 2022, SaaS revenue will reach $474 billion – a 16% from 2021 – and remain the largest segment of the cloud market.
+In fact, Gartner says SaaS spending is expected to reach $171 billion in 2022.

 Along with that statistic, a recent Deltabid article shared findings from a report put together by Software Advice, which analyzed market trends to show that more companies than ever are moving to the cloud.
 The report surveyed a number of businesses on their preferences for on-premise versus cloud software deployment.

 They found preferences have shifted dramatically between 2008 and 2014.
 In 2008, 88% of the companies surveyed preferred on-premise deployment.
 By 2014, that preference had completely reversed and 87% of companies now prefer cloud-based deployment.
 And that trend continues today.

 For procurement leaders, the shift from on-premise to cloud is just one of the many factors that are changing the landscape of how enterprise organizations purchase (or subscribe to) software and SaaS applications.

 The New Face of Procurement

 As a recent article by Jon Hansen eloquently states, procurement is a brand-new game, with new rules requiring new skill sets that previous generations didn’t possess.
 “The fact is that the role and value of procurement as defined by those outside of the profession, has changed dramatically.
 It has evolved from being a functional job to a strategic position,” Hansen said.

 Procurement used to be a functional job, as the article called it, where team members sent out lengthy RFPs and reviewed all of the responses before making a purchasing decision.
 The process often required weeks or months of evaluation before findings and recommendations were presented to the executive team or other internal stakeholders.